joshstar/AniList-API-Docs/source/introduction.rst

     If a client requests a HTTP url they will **not** be redirected to the HTTPS variant.

 **API Terms of use**
-    by creating an AniList account you have already read and agreed to our developer terms of use.
-    Heres a quick summary of some of parts of the terms of use relevant to our API:

     - Free for non-commercial use.
     - Using the AniList API as a backup or data storage service is strictly prohibited.
     - \'Hoarding\' or mass collection of data from the AniList API is strictly prohibited.